freeplane/docs/src/docs/coding/IDE_setup.md

 ## IDE: IntelliJ

+This page has the instructions that may be the easiest, currently: [Setting_IDE_for_debugging](../scripting/Setting_IDE_for_debugging.md)

+Otherwise, you can try those steps:

 The short story:<br/>
 IntelliJ can directly import gradle files.
 After the import the directory
 <code>freeplane_debughelper/idea/runConfigurations</code> containing run